How do I attest to my vaccination?

 How do I go get a religious or medical exemption from taking the COVID-19 vaccination?

 Religious and medical exemptions will be accommodated according to state and federal law, following the same exemption procedures BSU uses for other vaccination requirements.
-If you have a sincerely held religious belief that prevents you from vaccination against COVID-19 or a documented medical exemption, please contact the Wellness Center at 508.531.1252 or email@example.com to discuss these exemptions.
+If you have a sincerely held religious belief that prevents you from vaccination against COVID-19 or a documented medical exemption, please download the appropriate form below and then contact the Wellness Center at 508.531.1252 or firstname.lastname@example.org once you have filled out the exemption form.
+Please note: exemptions based on sincerely held religious belief are not to be used in place of philosophical disagreements with vaccination or the COVID vaccine in particular.

 What is the definition of "fully vaccinated"?